dabrahams/www.boostcon.com/content/pages/location/travel.rst

 Ground Transportation
 =====================

+The Aspen Meadows resort runs a free shuttle for its guests to and from Aspen Airport.
 Participants who book flights into either Denver (DEN) or Eagle (EGE) airports will need to travel about 4 hours by ground.
 See below for more details.

 Denver or Eagle Airport to Aspen and Return
 -------------------------------------------